Militant in Islamic State video believed to be British bouncy castle salesman

 Dhar, who is also known as Abu Rumaysah, is one of Britain's most high-profile Islamists and an associate of Anjem Choudary, Britain's best-known Islamist preacher who is due to go on trial next week accused of terrorism offences.

-A convert from Hinduism who lived in east London, Dhar regularly attended protests staged by the now banned organization al-Muhajiroun and had often spoken to the media in support of radical Islamic causes.
+A convert from Hinduism who lived in east London, Dhar regularly attended protests staged by the now banned organisation al-Muhajiroun and had often spoken to the media in support of radical Islamic causes.

 Since leaving Britain he gained further attention through online videos in which he exhorted life under Islamic State.